Kong/insomnia-docs/docs/insomnia/grpc.md

 As such, a proto file also cannot import a different proto file from your file system, because the relative path link will be lost.
 You can upload a directory which contains multiple proto files, and they can import other proto files within that directory structure (see below).
 In future iterations we intend to extend the ways in which you can input a proto file, including keeping in sync with the file system, loading from a network location.

 ### Add Proto File

 We added a proto file when creating a request above.
 Whenever you need to select a proto file, you will be given the option to add a new one.
 In the example above, we added a proto file when creating a new request, but lets say we now want to change the proto file linked to the current request by adding a new one.
-Navigate to the request, and select "click to change proto file".
+Navigate to the request, and select **click to change proto file**.

 This will open the proto files modal again, and list the one we added earlier.
-Click "Add Proto File", and add a new one.
+Click **Add Proto File**, and add a new one.
 We now see two proto files added to the workspace.

 ### Add Directory

-Click "Add Directory" to add multiple at once.
+Click **Add Directory** to add multiple at once.

-"root.proto" imports all other proto files listed in the "Library" directory.
+"root.proto" imports all other proto files listed in the **Library** directory.

 ### Rename Proto File
 Double click on a proto file name in order to edit it.
 Files inside a directory cannot be renamed.